Stegacite/stegacite/README.md

 For example, the New York Post recently published an article that was banned from Facebook and Twitter.
 People could not send this link because the companies didn't like it and reinterpreted their policies.
 TinyURL was able to translate the URL to an 8-digit base64 code ( y5zr43pm ) for me just now.
-Looking up y5, zr, 43, and pm on a word table (SOUTH Matrix) translates this to "geek pass hinky unbelievable".
+Looking up y5, zr, 43, and pm on a word table (SOUTH Matrix) translates this to _geek pass hinky unbelievable_.

 ## Matrix tables ##
 In the repository, the Matrix files are ways to translate base64 to other terms.
 Each matrix is named after its encoding for the two letters "St".